 3.13 A key characteristic of this site is the difference in levels.
 The ground level of the High Street lies at circa 78-79 metres above sea level, which is similar to the ground level of Steppingley Road.
 The ground level of the warehousing site is 73 metres above sea level and the train station lies at 75 metres above sea level.
 Accordingly, the central section of the area covered by the Planning Framework is circa 5-6 metres lower than the High Street or Steppingley Road.
-The difference in levels is not necessarily a constraint as an opportunity exists to utilise the natural gradient of the site within the design of the development.
+The difference in levels constrains the development, but also acts as an opportunity to utilise the natural gradient of the site within the design of the development.